pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigratingTo1.6.md

 }
 ```

-This can now be updated to use a custom initializer on `NavigationStack`:
+This can now be updated to our custom initializer on `NavigationStack`:

 ```swift
 NavigationStack(path: self.$store.scope(state: \.path, action: \.path)) {